Use a SQL Server backup to baseline a database

 DROP DATABASE [AdventureWorks2022_Copy];

-backup file to provision the shadow database.
+The next step is to configure the shadow environment to use the backup file.
 By provision, we mean that Flyway will restore the backup to the shadow database when necessary.

 One important aspect to consider is the location of the backup file.
 If the backup will be restored onto the same SQL Server instance from where it was taken, then the backup file doesn't need to be moved, as it will be accessible to the SQL Server process.
-If the shadow environment will be on a different SQL Server instance then we must ensure the backup file is accessible to that instance.
+If the shadow environment will be on a different SQL Server instance, then we must ensure the backup file is accessible to that instance.
 For example, it may be necessary to:

 [environments.shadow] url = "jdbc:sqlserver://localhost:1433;databaseName=AdventureWorks2022_Shadow;trustServerCertificate=true" user = "sa" password = "..." provisioner = "backup" [environments.shadow.resolvers.backup] backupFilePath = "AdventureWorks2022_Copy.bak" backupVersion = "001" sqlserver.generateWithMove = true